 This program is designed for students who wish to earn an Illinois teaching license to work with children from birth through grade three.
 The requirements for the Illinois early childhood teaching license are integrated with the program.
 With the addition of an elective, students are also eligible for the Early Childhood Special Education endorsement.
 The program is ideal for students who do not have an undergraduate major in education, but who aspire to transform schools and classrooms in pursuit of social justice.

-Admission to the program requires a BA degree in any academic area with a grade point average of 2.7 on a 4.0 scale and at least 120 semester hours of undergraduate courses from an accredited college or university, and professional dispositions that have been demonstrated through an interview.
+Admission to the program requires a BA degree in any academic area with a grade point average of 2.7 on a 4.0 scale, at least 120 semester hours of undergraduate courses from an accredited college or university, and professional dispositions that have been demonstrated through an interview.
 A passing score on the Test of Academic Proficiency also is required for continued enrollment in the program.

 At the time of admission, an advisor reviews transcripts and evaluates all course work completed at other colleges or universities.
 Advising plans are developed and any deficiencies related to licensure requirements are noted.
 If additional course work is needed, the student’s advisor will indicate the course work needed on an advising plan.
 Students must confer with their assigned advisors before enrolling in the program and during each advising period to ensure that all requirements are being successfully completed.